-This is so despite the fact that dative arguments are higher than their absolutive co-arguments in ditransitives like saldu ("sell") (see Elordieta (2001)), and that non-clitic-doubled datives are interveners for agreement in Basque (Preminger 2009).
-The same is likely true for 1st/2nd person nominative arguments in certain embedded infinitives in Icelandic (Preminger 2011b:932).
+This is so despite the fact that dative arguments are higher than their absolutive co-arguments in ditransitives like saldu ("sell") (see Elordieta 2001), and that non-clitic-doubled datives are interveners for agreement in Basque (Preminger 2009).
+In other words, the [participant] feature on the absolutive argument in the embedded clause in (14) could not have possibly participated in a valuation relation; and yet no PLC violation arises.
+The same can likely be said for 1st/2nd person nominative arguments in certain embedded infinitives in Icelandic (Preminger 2011b:932).

 This means that the PLC cannot be reduced to properties of the $\varphi$ -probe or the goal DP unto themselves; instead, it must be viewed as a relational or processual requirement.
-There was a very prominent hypothesis, embodied in Chomsky's (2000, 2001) 'uninterpretable features' system, which stated that constraints like the PLC should always be reducible to a representational property of one (or both) of the elements under consideration.
-As Preminger (2014) has shown, however, this hypothesis is false: even the obligatoriness of regular $\varphi$ -agreement cannot, in the general case, be reduced to properties of the probe and/or the goal alone, and must instead be thought of as a relational/processual requirement (ibid., pp. 85-100).
+There was at one point a prominent hypothesis, embodied in Chomsky's (2000, 2001) 'uninterpretable features' system, which stated that constraints like the PLC should always be reducible to a representational property of one (or both) of the elements under consideration.
+As Preminger (2014) has shown, however, this hypothesis is false: even the obligatoriness of regular $\varphi$ -agreement cannot, in the general case, be reduced to properties of the probe and/or the goal alone, and must instead be thought of as a relational or processual requirement (ibid., pp. 85-100).
 The PLC, as formulated in (12-13), is just one more such case.